System Administration

 • Template Assets: Component-specific multimedia and supporting files

-• Landing Pages: Interactive HTML pages with embedded tracking capabilities
+• Landing Pages: HTML pages with embedded tracking capabilities

-• Email Templates: Personalized phishing simulation content and designs
+• Email Templates: Phishing simulation content and designs

 Import Results Summary

-Upon completion, the system provides a comprehensive import summary detailing:
+Upon completion, the system provides an import summary detailing:

 • Created Items: New resources successfully added to the platform